Aditya-138-12/Constellation-Evaluation-Task/README.md

+# Update -> Passed the Evaluation test, Wrote proposal but project ended up not getting any slots from the google.

 # Qt Demo for Constellation GSoC-2025 Project: Extending the User Interface
 A simple `Qt` application built with `C++20` and the Meson build system, created as a warm-up exercise for the `CERN-HSF GSoC 2025 Constellation` project.
 This app features a bar chart that increases linearly when a button is pressed, showcasing clean code, solid documentation, and a modern build setup.